mernaislam/Speedo-Transfer/README.md

 This App consists of multiple features including:-
 - **Onboarding:** Introduces the app's main features to new users.
 - **User Authentication:** Login, register, and logout functionality.
-- **Session Timeout:** Redirects users to the login screen after inactivity.
+- **Session Timeout:** Redirects users to the login screen after 2 minutes inactivity or session expiration.
 - **Home Screen:** Displays the user's balance and recent transactions.
 - **Local Notifications:** Sent after a successful transaction, with an option to view all notifications.
 - **Favorites Management:** Add, delete, and select favorite contacts for faster transfers.
 - **Money Transfer:** Allows secure transfers with proper validation.
 - **Transaction History:** View details of all sent and received transactions.
 - **Profile Information:** View and edit user details.
+- **Animations:** Smooth tab bar switching and transfer steps.

 ## Prerequisites
 Before getting started, ensure you have the following installed on your machine: